 - Nature responds extraordinarily quickly when given the opportunity.
 Rewilding celebrates this responsiveness, unpredictability and diversity and is proving very potent.
 It is clearly here to stay as a term in widespread usage, and likely to be widely adopted in practice.

 Rewilding does not imply a return to a lost or imagined past, nor does it replace more traditional approaches to land management for nature conservation.
-It does though complement and enhance them greatly, through recognition of the role that the natural drivers of disturbance (large herbivores, beavers, floods, tree disease and tree fall etc) once played in the maintenance of species diversity and may play again in the future.
+It does though complement and enhances them greatly, through recognition of the role that the natural drivers of disturbance (large herbivores, beavers, floods, tree disease and tree fall etc) once played in the maintenance of species diversity and may play again in the future.
 It is essentially restoration ecology.
 It powerfully complements the advocacy of Natural Capital which requires us to identify those assets we must carefully conserve or are deficient in to address the needs of the future; for the conservation of biodiversity, carbon management, the provision of natural materials such as timber and woodfuel, or the need to manage natural hazards such as flood and drought.
-It also does this in ways that are essentially cost effective, fundamentally rooted in ecological science and supported by an understanding of the deep past.
+It also does this in ways that are essentially cost-effective, fundamentally rooted in ecological science and supported by an understanding of the deep past.

 Return of missing species

-In some locations it may enhance or support processes that are missing through the restoration of key species.
+In some locations, it may enhance or support processes that are missing through the restoration of key species.
 For example, martens as elements of control over grey squirrels or beavers in forest streams enhancing flood alleviation.
 The reintroduction of these keystone species (or their functional equivalents) is at the core of debates about rewilding.
 But they also enhance the Natural Capital values of such areas and increase the delivery of key ecosystem services derived from them.
 This is surely where the common ground lies; in finding new ways and means of restoring natural ecosystems, and hence increasing natural capital with a sound understanding of how to deploy our limited resources.
 Natural capital and ecosystem services are two sides of the same coin; rewilding just one high value denomination coin of the same currency.

 Jonathan Spencer has been engaged in nature conservation and ecosystem restoration projects for over thirty years.
 Having played a key role in the restoration of Greenham Common, from an active airbase back to a grazed wildlife rich common, he worked as the Forestry Commission’s first ecologist in the New Forest, and later as Senior Ecologist for Forest Enterprise, operating across England.
 He has played an important role in seeing the return of beavers, pine martens and more recently sea eagles to FC forests across the country, and in ending the use of lead ammunition in deer management across the estate.